top of page

 The International Typographic Style is marked by the use of a mathematical grid to provide an overall orderly and unified structure; sans serif typefaces in a flush left and ragged right format; and black and white photography in place of drawn illustration.
 The overall impression is meant to be simple and rational, tightly structured and serious, clear and objective, as well as harmonious.

-Ernst Keller, who is considered the “father” of the style, became a professor at the design school in 1918 and began developing a graphic design and typography course, which is one of the first systematic training programmes for graphic design in the world.
+Ernst Keller, who is considered the “father of Swiss style," became a professor at the design school in 1918 and began developing a graphic design and typography course, which is one of the first systematic training programs for graphic design in the world.
 His work relied on simple geometric forms, vibrant colors and evocative imagery to further elucidate the meaning behind each design.

 His many years of teaching between 1918 and 1956 resulted in very different designers.
 That’s because Keller did not teach a specific style, rather he taught a philosophy of style that dictated "the solution to the design problem should emerge from its content."
 As such, many of the early International Typographic Style works featured typography as a primary design element in addition to its use in text, and it is for this that the style is named.